Willie169/Android-Non-Root/README.md

 ```
 ---
 ## QEMU System Emulation with Termux: Full System Emulation of Multiple CPU Architectures and Operating Systems with ISO Image Method or QCOW2 Cloud Image
+Read the tutorial about **Termux** in [Termux: a Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection).
 ### Install QEMU
 Run the following command in **Termux**:
 ```
 pkg install qemu-system-x86_64 qemu-utils qemu-common openssl
 ```
 ### ISO Image method
 This method is more customizable but may encounter some issues like GRUB menu not showing on CLI or stuck at 79% or 83% of the installation of the base system.
 Use qcow2 cloud image method if you don't prepare to solve these problems.
-This tutorial assumes no such problems are encounter.
+This tutorial assumes no such problems are encounter.\
+It is recommended to get started with Ubuntu or Debian if you are overwhelmed by the options.
 #### Prepare the ISO Image
 Here takes Debian for example.
 Change the URL to the download link of the ISO you want.
 ```